 In March 2016, the FASB issued ASU 2016-09, "Improvements to Employee Share-Based Payment Accounting" which simplifies several aspects of the accounting for employee share-based payment transactions, including the accounting for income taxes, forfeitures, and statutory tax withholding requirements, as well as classification in the statement of cash flows.
 The amendments in this ASU are effective for the reporting periods beginning after December 15, 2016 and early application is permitted.
-Management is currently evaluating the impact this standard will have on our consolidated financial statements.
+We adopted this guidance on January 1, 2017 and the adoption of ASU No. 2016-09 did not have an impact on our consolidated financial statements.